 Steve Roberts

 Making a vegan version of pho does require a commitment to taking time in the kitchen to create the flavor profile.
-However, the umami that comes from the shiitake and kombu cooking overnight can really lead to a very full flavor profile.
+However, the umami rich that comes from the shiitake and kombu cooking overnight can really lead to a very full flavor profile.
 Once you have the broth, any number of steamed veggies can be placed on top.
 I have special techniques for this and washing the soba noodles that are outlined in the video below.
-So even though “they” said it could not be done, I kept testing and in time found a vegan pho broth that I truly love.
-You can add miso, soy sauce, or Bragg’s amino acids at the end as you taste preference indicates.

 Facebook live cooking demos